jorgebucaran/hyperapp/README.md

 ## Effects

 We run programs for their side effects.
 Likewise, we want our programs to be predictable, easy to compose, test, and parallelize.
-JavaScript single-threaded execution guarantees that operations are atomic; two functions will never run at the same time, and we don't usually need to worry about concurrency, deadlock or race conditions (at least not the type of race condition caused by interleaved multi-threaded code), but we can still shoot ourselves in the foot by uncontrolled, indiscriminate use of side effects.
+JavaScript's single-threaded execution guarantees that operations are atomic; two functions will never run at the same time, and we don't usually need to worry about concurrency, deadlock or race conditions (at least not the type of race condition caused by interleaved multi-threaded code), but we can still shoot ourselves in the foot by uncontrolled, indiscriminate use of side effects.

 How can our programs be pure while conversing with the outside world?
 Rather than setting a timeout or making an HTTP request, an action can return a description of the work that needs to be done, and Hyperapp will figure out how to do the job behind the scenes.
 Like the view function returns a specification of the DOM, but doesn't touch the real DOM; an effect describes a side effect: creating an HTTP request, giving focus to an element, saving data to local storage, sending data over a WebSocket, etc., without executing any code.

 {{TODO}}

 {{
-Effects are not built-into hyperapp, instead we need to import modules that produce the type of effects that we want. these modules encapsulate the implementation—the part that tells hyperapp exactly what to do.
+Effects are not built-into hyperapp, instead we need to import modules that produce the type of effects that we want.
+These modules encapsulate the implementation—the part that tells hyperapp exactly what to do.
 In this section, we'll walk through concrete examples that show how to use several Hyperapp effects to create timeouts talk to servers, generate random numbers, manipulate the DOM, and much more.
 Finally, we'll learn how to create custom effects and discuss when we might want to use them.
 }}

 ### Delaying time

 {{
-Instead of having JavaScript execute a function immediately, you can tell it to execute a function after a certain period of time. we coulve chosen from other more realistic examples, but the timeout's minimal api surface makes it a perfect candidate to introduce effects.
+Instead of having JavaScript execute a function immediately, you can tell it to execute a function after a certain period of time.
+We could've chosen from other more realistic examples, but the timeout's minimal api surface makes it a perfect candidate to introduce effects.
 Let's start with (example description) that demonstrates the gist of the idea.
 First, we'll import the effect we need from the `@hyperapp/time` module.
 Next, we'll create an action to (do that thing).
 Finally, we'll initialize the application and start the effect at the same time.
 }}

 ```jsx